 ASSESSMENT METHOD AND CRITERIA

 The final exam consists of a written test with 31 questions to be addressed in a maximum of 60 minutes.
-The questions may require, for example, single or multiple answers, the identification of correct options in a list or their ordering based on relative importance; there are no open answers.
+The questions may require, for example, single or multiple answers, the identification of correct options in a list or their ordering based on relative importance, as well as open answers.
 The commission will assign a score from zero to one to each of the written replies given by the student.
 When all the replies are rated to one, then the final rating is 30 with laudem.

 WARNINGS AND PREREQUISITES